 Virginia Weber Denny

 Virginia brings over 30 years of training experience to her participants.
 Throughout her career, she has helped thousands of participants get the tools they need to excel in their positions.
-As the director of professional development, she provides strategic consulting and facilitation services to area businesses.
+As the director of professional development and conference services, she provides strategic consulting and facilitation services to area businesses.
 Degrees in psychology and organizational communication contribute to a human-potential focus in her work.
 Additionally, her master's in human resource education provides the most cutting-edge information in the field to help learners get the tools they need to be effective.

 James Hale is founder and CEO of PathChoices, a company of risk takers dedicated to helping people ascend on their career paths.
 His focus is on the journey of change, where people create a work environment different than what they currently have.
 He loves the classroom and development of video training programs, but also has a passion for personal coaching to help people thrive in their chosen careers and at times of transition.